cuba-platform/impala-addon/README.md

 ```

 ## Usage
-- JPA entities should extends `BaseGenericIdEntity` class.
+- Entities should extends `BaseGenericIdEntity` class.
-- JPA entities should have specified `@Id` property.
+- Entities should have specified `@Id` property.
 For example:
 ```
 @NamePattern("%s|productName")